bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * RF activity moved to top on dashboard.

-* YSF link manager now enabled for YSF2DMR mode as well; gives the ability to change links/rooms on-the-fly.
+* YSF link manager gives the ability to change links/rooms on-the-fly, rather than going through the large (and slow) configuration page.

 * Connected FCS and YSF reflector names and numerical ID both displayed in dashboard left panel.